Thinklab-SJTU/awesome-hpo/README.md

 We mark work contributed by [Thinklab](http://thinklab.sjtu.edu.cn) with ✨.

-*Maintained by members in SJTU-Thinklab: Haoran Liao, Wei Liu, Shuwan Feng and Junchi Yan.*
+*Maintained by members in SJTU-Thinklab: Wei Liu, Shuwan Feng and Junchi Yan.*

 We are looking for post-docs interested in machine learning especially for learning combinatorial solvers, dynamic graphs, and reinforcement learning.
 Please send your up-to-date resume via yanjunchi AT sjtu.edu.cn.